ang-zeyu/infisearch/docs/src/indexer/indexing.md

 |-- overrides.json
 ```

-To index `main.html`, but to override its title, you might have a configuration like so:
+To index `main.html` and override its title, you would have:

 Inside `overrides.json`,